RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

     Setting `redis_upgrade_policy` to `major` enforces this default.
 However, if you change `redis_upgrade_policy` to `latest`, this enforces 6.2 as the default.

     The upgrade policy is only relevant for Redis Enterprise Software versions 6.2.4 through 6.2.18.
-For more information about upgrade policies, see the [6.2 version of this document](https://docs.redis.com/6.2/rs/installing-upgrading/upgrading/#redis-upgrade-policy).
+For more information about upgrade policies, see the [Redis upgrade policy reference]({{<relref "/rs/references/policies/redis-upgrade-policy">}}).

 - v6.4.2: `default_redis_version` is 6.2.